Dick Carruthers

-Dick Carruthers (born 25 March 1966, Sussex, England) is an English music video and film director, based in London, England.
+Richard Carruthers (born 25 March 1966, Sussex, England) is an English music video and film director, based in London, England.
 He directed the Led Zeppelin Celebration Day film and The Rolling Stones Bridges To Babylon DVD (as live concert director) as well as many other live music videos.
 Carruthers' work on the Oasis Definitely Maybe DVD was nominated for two BAFTAs.

 Education

 Carruthers attended Winchester University (then known as King Alfred's College) where he completed a BA (Hons) degree in Drama Theatre and Television Studies.

 Career

 Before success in the music and film industries, Carruthers worked in corporate videos and in the conference and events industries.
 He began his directing career in the music business touring with English pop group Take That in 1993.
 He also toured with Jamiroquai, Texas, and Oasis.
 In 1996 he directed the visuals and filmed the Oasis Knebworth shows and in 1997 he was invited aboard the Rolling Stones’ Bridges To Babylon World Tour.
 In 2002 he joined forces with Anouk Fontaine at Metropolis Studios in London England working as M: Productions.
 Cheese Film Video Ltd. was incorporated in 2005.